dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 If you don't like to use tabs and prefer to use spaces, you can also adjust them in the settings.
 Note that this adjustment is only converted to a space when the tab button is pressed in the editor, and it is still tab when formatted.

-To adjust the formatting settings, refer to the menu tool -> plug-in configuration. hx supports several formatting plug-ins, and they all have their own configuration files.
-Please modify the settings according to the instructions in the plug-in configuration.
+To adjust the formatting settings, refer to the menu tool -> plug-in installation. hx supports several formatting plug-ins, and they all have their own configuration files.
+Please modify the settings according to the instructions in the plug-in installation.

 <img src="/static/snapshots/started_tutorial/plugins-code-format.jpg" style="zoom: 80%;border:1px solid #eee;border-radius: 5px;" />